SublimeText/LaTeXTools/docs/install.md

 ### Setup Skim

 We recommend that you install the [Skim PDF viewer](http://skim-app.sourceforge.net/), as this provides forward and inverse search capabilities, which are very useful!
-Skim is the default viewer that LaTeXTools uses on OS X. If you don't install Skim, please see the information on [alternative viewers](alternative-viewers.md#preview) for details on how to setup LaTeXTools to work with Preview.app
+Skim is the default viewer that LaTeXTools uses on OS X. If you don't install Skim, please see the information on [available viewers](available-viewers.md#preview) for details on how to setup LaTeXTools to work with Preview.app

 To configure inverse search, in Skim, open the **Preferences** dialog, select the **Sync** tab, then: